 CRS provides basic furnished housing for each Fellow, which is usually an apartment or house near the CRS office or near the homes of other CRS staff.
 The Fellow’s house will have electricity, running water, internet, and security services (if necessary).
 CRS does not provide TV and cable subscriptions.

 Yes.
 Fellows are placed in accompanied posts so that they can travel with their spouse and children.

 Yes.
 Although CRS does not guarantee onward employment, Fellows are competitive candidates for onward positions with the Agency.
 Fellows who perform well are invited to apply for openings and supported in finding a suitable position.
 Fellows who are open to a variety of positions, geographic locations and settings (emergency & development contexts) usually find onward positions with CRS.

-CRS carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
+No. CRS carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
 Our Catholic identity is at the heart of our mission and operations.
 We welcome as a part of our staff and as partners people of all faiths and secular traditions who share our values and our commitment to serving those in need.